-Sand cats either dig their own burrow, use an abandoned burrow created by an animal such as a desert fox or enlarge a burrow created by a smaller animal, such as a rodent.
+Sand cats either dig their own burrow, use an abandoned burrow created by an animal such as a desert fox, or enlarge a burrow created by a smaller animal, such as a rodent.
 They are most active at night when the temperature is lower, but they sometimes appear in the daylight and can occasionally be seen sunbathing near their burrow.

-An Israeli researcher using radio telemetry found that the cats in one area traveled an average of 5.4 kilometers a night as they searched for food.
+An Israeli researcher using radio telemetry found that the cats in one area travelled an average of 5.4 kilometers a night as they searched for food.
 The researcher also discovered that a burrow wasn't occupied by the same cat every night.

 Sand cats produce a barking sound as a long distance contact call, especially during the mating season.
 They also meow, hiss, growl, scream, and purr.